Kotlin/KEEP/notes/value-classes.md

 (see more discussion in [Immutability We can Afford](https://elizarov.medium.com/immutability-we-can-afford-10c0dcb8351d) by Roman Elizarov).
 The story of immutability ties especially well into Kotlin coroutines.

 However, Kotlin still treats immutable classes as somewhat second-class.
-Kotlin has symmetric support for mutable `var` and readonly `val` properties, but this symmetry is skin-deep.
+Kotlin has symmetric support for mutable `var` and read-only `val` properties, but this symmetry is skin-deep.
 Consider the following code that maintains a mutable state and periodically distributes updates to it.

 ```kotlin
 data class State(